cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

     * Microsoft Office documents
     * URLs
     * PHP scripts
-    * *Almost everything else*
+    * *Almost anything else*

-Thanks to its scripting and customization capabilities there's basically no limit to what you can achieve with Cuckoo, for example automating malware unpacking or automating the dump of configuration files and web-injects from banking trojans.
+Thanks to its modularity and powerful scripting capabilities, there's not limit to what you can achieve with Cuckoo.

 For more information on customizing Cuckoo, see the :doc:`../customization/index` chapter.